Registered Agent Requirements in Michigan (the Law Says "Resident Agent")

 - Accept and sign for legal documents, tax notices, and official correspondence

-- Forward received materials to you promptly
+- Get received materials into your hands promptly

-Who Needs a Resident Agent in Michigan?
+Who Needs a Registered Agent in Michigan?

 If your business is registered with LARA, you need one.
 That includes: